spec-first/connexion/docs/routing.rst

 NOTE: Regex values for the same path must be mutually exclusive.
 If not, and the regex overlaps, the routing behavior will be undefined.

-NOTE: Enabling pattern routing can slightly change the behavior of existing endpoints.
+NOTE: Pattern routing in connexion v3 will slightly change the behavior of existing endpoints from connexion v2.
-With pattern routing disabled, a request that provides a parameter that does not match the defined regex pattern will return a 400 error with a message about the pattern not matching.
+In connexion v2, a request that provides a parameter that does not match the defined regex pattern will return a 400 error with a message about the pattern not matching.
-With pattern routing enabled, the same request will return a 404 error.
+In connexion v3, the same request will return a 404 error.

 API Versioning and basePath